IATA Explained: The Role of International Air Transport Association in the Aviation Industry

 • Think Tank that unites ideation teams that work on new initiatives, and so on.

-Besides, that’s where you can find IATA’s developer portal where external IT specialists can find tech documentation, get access to APIs and NDC guidelines, obtain certification, etc.
+Besides, there’s IATA’s developer portal where external IT specialists can find tech documentation, get access to Open API Hub and NDC guidelines, obtain certification, etc.

 The Services section mainly caters to those who work with airlines, i.e., travel agents, freight forwarders, airports, ground handlers, and other industry partners.
 As the name declares, it’s not about the regulations or telling others what and how to do but about supporting collaboration and providing instruments for efficient operations.
 Here’s what IATA offers.